Vincent_Price_in_House_on_Haunted_Hill

 In early August of 1892, Lizzie Borden became a household name, and not in a good way.
 Her father and stepmother were brutally murdered in broad daylight in their home.
 And Lizzie was there.
 Newspapers across the nation captured the gruesome details of the story.
 The Boston Daily Globe hooked readers with “Both Dead.
 Fiendish Murder in Fall River,” which graphically laid out the scene of the crime.

-The day following the heinous crime, newspapers were already speculating at Lizzie’s involvement.
+The day following the heinous crime, newspapers were already speculating about Lizzie’s involvement.
 The headlines read “Discovery!
 Strange Story Told by Lizzie Borden.
 Stepmother the Cause of Trouble.”
-Further details of the unraveling case were splayed across the front page of the Boston Daily Globe with an illustration of the room in which Andrew J. Borden was found.
+Further details of the unraveling case were splayed across pages of the Boston Daily Globe.

 The Stanley Hotel – Estes Park, Colorado

 Close to the Rocky Mountain National Park entrance sits a historic hotel built by Freelan Stanley of Stanley Steamer fame.
-The grand opening for the hotel was in 1909 and highlighted in a local newspaper article, “Improvements in Estes Park.”
+The grand opening of the hotel in 1909 was highlighted in a local newspaper article, “Improvements in Estes Park.”

 Trans-Allegheny Lunatic Asylum – Weston, West Virginia

 The Trans-Allegheny Lunatic Asylum first opened as Weston State Hospital in 1864 and was intended to be the home for 250 “souls.”
-By 1950, the asylum initially supposed to house a couple hundred was grossly overcrowded with more than 2,000 patients.
+By 1950, the asylum, initially supposed to house a couple of hundred, was grossly overcrowded with more than 2,000 patients.

 After its closure in 1994, the asylum became a popular destination for ghost hunters and paranormal investigators everywhere.
 The disturbing tactics and “treatments” the asylum instituted during its operation are still evident today.